Tristen-M-SDR/Easy-Face-Recognition/README.md

 # Simple-Facial-Recognition

-Perform simple facial recognition tasks using OpenCV and the widely used face-recognition Python library.
+Perform simple facial recognition tasks using OpenCV and the widely used face-recognition Python library for **Raspberry Pi OS (Bookworm)**.

 ## 1. Install Face-Recognition Library: